Quol04/Applications-dev/README.md

-# flutter-apps
+# WEBSITE DEVELOPMENT
-This Repo is for making changes on apps i create using flutter and dart
+This Repo is for keeping track of a project I am currently doing